HariSekhon/Nagios-Plugins/README.md

 ### Other Dependencies ###

-Some plugins, especially ones under the legacy directory such as those that check 3ware/LSI raid controllers, SVN, VNC etc require external binaries to work, but the plugins will tell you if they are missing.
+Some plugins, especially ones under the older/ directory such as those that check 3ware/LSI raid controllers, SVN, VNC etc require external binaries to work, but the plugins will tell you if they are missing.
 Please see the respective vendor websites for 3ware, LSI etc to fetch those binaries and then re-run those plugins.

 The ```check_puppet.rb``` plugin uses Puppet's native Ruby libraries to parse the Puppet config and as such will only be run where Puppet is properly installed.